Baz-devv/bazblog/content/posts/General-Reading-List-2024.md

 1. Half a Day `and other short stories.`

-2. Astropysics For People In A Hurry by Neil DeGrasse Tyson.
+2. Astropysics For People In A Hurry by (Neil DeGrasse Tyson).

-3. The Case Of The Man Who Died Laughing by Tarquin Hall.
+3. The Case Of The Man Who Died Laughing by (Tarquin Hall).

+4. Devil On The Cross by (Ngugi wa Thiong'o).